mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 The mPlane protocol allows the control of network measurement devices.
 The protocol itself uses WebSockets using TLS as a session layer.
-TLS mutual authentication must be used for the exchange of mPlane messages, as access control decisions about which clients and components are trusted for which capabilities take identity information from the certificates TLS clients and servers use to identify themselves.
+TLS mutual authentication must be used for the exchange of mPlane messages, as access control decisions about which Clients and Components are trusted for which Capabilities take identity information from the certificates TLS Clients and servers use to identify themselves.
 Current operational best security practices for the deployment of TLS-secured protocols must be followed for the deployment of mPlane.